 During trial, team members may communicate only with each other, judges, the opposing team, and tournament officials.
-They may not communicate with coaches or anyone else.
+They may not communicate with coaches, trial team technicians from regionals, or anyone else.
+TEAMS SHOULD NOT USE ANY PHONES OR SMART WATCHES DURING THE TRIAL.
 Teams that violate this rule are subject to sanctions outlined below.